nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Command executed: `tag 3 g/Friend`

-Expected Output in the PersonList: Friend `GroupTag` will appear on the Person Card containing profile of `Person` with `ContactIndex 3`.
+Expected Output in the Person List: Friend `GroupTag` will appear on the Person Card containing profile of `Person` with `ContactIndex 3`.

 ### **Remove a tag from a person**